Q. Is One Year Writing in the Margins a program?

-A. In the simplest terms: challenging/inspiring teaching-writers to devote one year to facilitating creative writing workshops outside the academy, in at-risk communities.
-We serve as a connecting hub for teaching-writers, writing programs, and at-risk communities at all stages of involvement, and do so with the hope to increase both the number of people doing this work and the number of available programs (particularly in areas where such programs do not currently exist).
+A. In the simplest terms: challenging/inspiring teachers and writers to devote one year to facilitating creative writing workshops outside the academy, in at-risk communities.
+We serve as a connecting hub for teachers and writers, writing programs, and at-risk communities at all stages of involvement, and do so with the hope to increase both the number of people doing this work and the number of available programs (particularly in areas where such programs do not currently exist).

 Q. Is the challenge only a one-year commitment?

-A. We hope, of course, that the teaching-writers will be inspired to continue for a longer period of time, but that's the basic challenge: a self-commitment to one year.
+A. We hope, of course, that the teachers and writers involved with our initiative will be inspired to continue for a longer period of time, but, yes, the basic challenge is a commitment of one year.

-Q. is the hope that teaching-writers taking up the ONE YEAR WRITING IN THE MARGINS challenge will have their workshop site or program as their sole focus?
+Q. is the hope that teachers and writers taking up the ONE YEAR WRITING IN THE MARGINS challenge will have their workshop site or program as their sole focus?

 A. This would be ideal.
-Given the practicalities of such work, however, and the typical need for it to be done on a volunteer basis, we assume that most teaching-writers taking up the challenge will do so concurrent with other work or educational endeavors.
+Given the practicalities of such work, however, and the typical need for it to be done on a volunteer basis, we assume that most teachers and writers taking up the challenge will do so concurrent with other work or educational endeavors.

 Q. WHo's the ONE YEAR WRITING IN THE MARGINS initiative aiming to inspire?

-A. Any and all teaching-writers (folks who are devoted to the discipline of writing as a craft, are publishing, and are passionate about sharing the craft with others).
-We have a particular aim to inspire students who have completed an undergraduate degree and are pursuing an MFA or PhD degree in English or Creative Writing.
-However, that is certainly not the sole focus.
-There are numerous teaching-writers of all ages who would not fall into that category.
+A. Any and all teachers and writers (folks who know good reading is essential to good writing, are devoted to the discipline of writing as a craft, and are passionate about sharing the craft with others).
+We have a particular hope to inspire students who have completed an undergraduate degree and are pursuing an MFA or PhD degree in English or Creative Writing.
+However, that is certainly not the sole focus of our initiative.
+There are numerous teachers and writers of all ages who could do this work with excellence.

 Q. aren't there already lots of creative writing programs serving at-risk communities around the country?

 A. Yes.
 Lots.
-And the One Year Writing in the Margins initiative hopes to inspire teaching-writers to connect with existing programs.
-For those teaching-writers who cannot access a program in their region, we are hoping to inspire them to start one, even if it's something as simple as facilitating a creative writing workshop once a month (as but one example).
+And the One Year Writing in the Margins initiative hopes to inspire teachers and writers to connect with existing programs.
+For those teachers and writers who cannot access a program in their region, we are hoping to inspire them to start one, even if it's something as simple as facilitating a creative writing workshop once a month (as but one example).
 For a list of programs in your area, the Prison Arts Coalition Programs list is a great place to start (the list includes many art forms, including writing).

-Q. Do you set up the placements for teaching-writers who want to take up the ONE YEAR WRITING IN THE MARGINS CHALLENGE?
+Q. Do you set up the placements for teachers and writers who want to take up the ONE YEAR WRITING IN THE MARGINS CHALLENGE?

 A. We connect, consult, provide ideas, and seek to inspire.
 While we don't arrange the placements, we're more than willing to offer suggestions for involvement in your area.
 And if we know of teaching/program needs, we will let you know.